xxxcucus/planes/README.md

 # planes
-Variant of battleships game implemented with Qt, C++ and with JavaFx and Android(under development).
+Variant of battleships game implemented with Qt, C++ and with JavaFx and Android.

 3 versions of the game of Planes are implemented with Qt: PlanesWidget, first naive version, PlanesGraphicsScene an implementation using QGraphicsScene,